 Quality & Environmental

-Our quality management system complies with all applicable requirements contained in the international organisation standard ISO 9001:2008.
-The aim of our QMS is to provide a framework for setting and achieving our quality objectives by controlling the processes surrounding the design development and delivery of architectural services to our clients.
+Our quality management system (QMS) complies with all applicable requirements contained in the international organisation standard ISO 9001:2015.
+The aim of our QMS is to provide a framework for setting and achieving our quality objectives by controlling the processes surrounding the design, development and delivery of architectural services to our clients.

 We measure client satisfaction through effective application of the QMS.
 The QMS also includes processes for its own continual improvement, and for the correction and future avoidance of nonconformities that may arise.
 We aim to be able to maintain our strategic direction as well as the provision of a high quality service.
-In order to do so, we aim to maintain the practice on a secure financial footing, and to maximise staff retention so that our clients both current or potential can benefit from continuity of service, and knowledge and experience of their projects that continuity of service makes possible.
+In order to do so, we aim to maintain the practice on a secure financial footing and to maximise staff retention so that our clients can benefit from the accumulated knowledge and experience of their projects that continuity of service makes possible.

 The QMS covers all operations at our Marylebone office.
-The QMS does not extend to or cover our Dubai office who have their own quality control procedures relevant to their activities.
+It does not cover the operations of our Dubai office, which has its own quality control procedures, relevant to its activities.

-Our desire to be at the forefront of sustainable design means that our buildings are the product of an integrated and intensive research and design process.
-We are committed to the continual review and improvement of the way we operate and to the dissemination of this information throughout the office.
+Our desire to be at the forefront of sustainable building design means that our designs are the product of an integrated and intensive research and design process.
+We are committed to the continual review and improvement of the way we operate and to the communication of this information throughout the office.

-We will operate in compliance with all relevant environmental legislation and will strive to reduce our impact on the environment in everything we do.
+We will operate in compliance with all relevant environmental legislation and strive to protect the environment and prevent pollution.

-In pursuit of the principle of sustainable development our aim is to ensure that every intervention into the built environment not only improves the quality of life but also seeks to eliminate waste, curb pollution and conserve energy and natural resources.
-The practice consciously aims to avoid the use of materials and products that may be detrimental to the environment.
+In this pursuit of the principle of sustainable development, our aim is to ensure that every intervention into the built environment not only improves a group or individual's quality of life but also seeks to eliminate waste, curb pollution and conserve energy and natural resources.
+The practice consciously aims to avoid the use of materials and products that may be damaging to the environment.

 Sustainability to us is not simply a matter of low energy or green building design.
-If the greenest building is unpopular, inflexible, or fails to perform, it will not be 'sustainable'.
-We believe to achieve true sustainability we must address all key lifecycles within an ecological design philosophy.
+If the greenest building is unpopular, inflexible, or fails to perform, it will not be sustainable.
+We believe that to achieve true sustainability we must address all key life cycles within an ecological design philosophy.